 - Has at least one semester or equivalent term to complete at their home university at the conclusion of Global UGRAD.
 The program cannot be the final academic term of a participant’s undergraduate study

 - A solid command of written and spoken English.
 A Test of English as a Foreign Language (TOEFL) score is not required at the time of the application.
-Finalists and alternates are required to take the TOEFL exam, free of charge.
+Finalists and alternates are required to take the TOEFL exam and achieve a score of score of 48ibt.
 Subject to conditions and limitations, pre-academic English language training for participants with inadequate TOEFL scores may be possible.
 Participants who are enrolled in the pre-academic English language training will begin their program in the fall semester and will continue with coursework in their fields of study during the spring semester

 - Cleared by a physician to participate in the program(finalists only)